ConnorAtherton/uiscript/README.md

 Pull requests and issue submissions are encouraged.
 I've added some example tasks in the `TODO.md` but feel free to work on anything that interests you.

+To start working on the project you must have rollup installed.
+After that, open a new terminal and run `rollup -cw` to start watching for file changes either to the browser bundle or the node bundle.